 Master’s of Healthcare Admin Programs in Louisiana

 As Louisiana’s population continues to age, more patients are requiring complex healthcare services, placing a good deal of pressure on healthcare delivery systems.
 With the construction of University Medical Center and a new Veterans Affairs’ medical center, New Orleans is home to some of the largest medical facilities in the country.
-These facilities are examples of potential employers for healthcare administrators, a career that the Bureau of Labor Statistics cites as bringing in an average annual salary of $85,550 in 2013 in Louisiana.
+These facilities are examples of potential employers for healthcare administrators, a career that brings in an average annual salary of $105,790 in Louisiana.

 This salary potential, when combined with the opportunity to positively affect healthcare services in the state, makes getting your Master’s in Healthcare Administration an enticing choice for those wishing to return to school.
 You can find a full listing of programs here on our site, and we encourage you to select and submit your request for more information to as many schools as you can.
 The more information you have to compare, the better prepared you will be to make the best choice about continuing your education.

 Universities offering Health Administrator Degree Programs in Louisiana